-SAP continues to use water as efficiently as possible in our data centers and offices, even though our operations are not water-intensive.
-For example, in the data centers of our headquarters, we use adiabatic cooling (evaporative cooling) as well as a closed water circuit to minimize water consumption for cooling our server racks.
+SAP continues to use water as efficiently as possible in our data centres and offices, even though our operations are not water-intensive.
+For example, in the data centres of our headquarters, we use adiabatic cooling (evaporative cooling) as well as a closed water circuit to minimise water consumption for cooling our server racks.

 Explore more resources